 In ABC’s Judd for the Defense, Carl Betz played the role of nationally-renowned defense attorney Clinton Judd, based in Houston.
 Like other legal dramas of the decade, the show was noted for tackling controversial topics.

-In the pilot episode, “Tempest in a Texas Town,” (September 8), Judd returns to his small home town of Amos, TX, having been retained to take up the case of a local youth charged with a double murder by his absentee mother.
+In the pilot episode, “Tempest in a Texas Town,” (September 8), Judd returns to his small home town of Amos, TX, having been retained to take up the case of a local youth charged with a double murder.
 We learn that years earlier, Judd’s own father had been murdered.

 Judd’s client is Brandon Hill (Christopher Jones) a James Dean-esque character who was the last person seen one night in the company of two young girls who have since disappeared, although no bodies have yet been found.
 The elders of the town disdain Hill for his n’eer-do-well ways, while the youth idolize him.